 - Monitor your competition including any emerging upstarts.

 - Refresh your website’s look and feel.
-If it’s not mobile responsive you’re behind the times.
+If it’s not mobile responsive by now your ranking will be hurting.
 Dated designs with old code aren’t enticing to humans or bots.
 It’s not uncommon to completely redo a website every 2 years or so.